xamidjonovk/xamidjonovk/README.md

 - 👋 Hi, I’m: Komiljon Xamidjonov ( guthub.com/xamdjonovk )
+- My Real Projects are in Gitlab (secure account)
 - 👀 I’m Python Developer and have experience in Backend and Data Science
 - 📫 How to reach me:  telegram: @komiljon_xamidjonov,  gmail:xamidjonovk@gmail.com